udivankin/markdown-to-slack-blocks/README.md

 ### Options

-You can pass an options object to `markdownToBlocks`, otherwise the mentions will be rendered as text:
+You can pass an options object to `markdownToBlocks`, otherwise the mentions will be rendered as text in some blocks (e.g. tables):

 ```typescript
 const options = {